helio-fm/helio-sequencer/Docs/getting-started.md

 ![patterns]

+Pattern roll also allows to tweak some track parameters, like key offset of velocity multiplier.
+In future, it may shift towards more parametric sequencer features.

 ## MIDI recording

-The record button will try to auto-detect the available and enabled MIDI input device or provide a choice if there are more than one:
+The record button will try to auto-detect the available and enabled MIDI input device, or provide a choice if there are more than one:

 ![...]